TSLF Employment Blog

 The Merit Systems Protection Board (MSPB) is a federal agency in the United States created to protect the rights of federal employees.
 Established in 1978 as an independent agency, the MSPB’s main agenda is to ensure the safety and protection of federal employees from prohibited personnel practices (PPP) such as discrimination, retaliation, and whistleblower reprisal.

 An essential factor in understanding the MSPB is that the organization serves as an independent, semi-judicial agency.
 When federal employees experience discrimination or other unlawful actions, they can file an appeal with the MSPB.
 For example, if a federal employee claims they were wrongfully terminated because of whistleblowing, they can take direct action with the board.
-Alexandria employment attorneys from The Spiggle Law Firm can help you answer any question you may have about the Merit Systems Protection Board and get you the compensation you deserve if you were wrongfully terminated.
+Alexandria employment lawyers from The Spiggle Law Firm can help you answer any question you may have about the Merit Systems Protection Board and get you the compensation you deserve if you were wrongfully terminated.

 Understanding the Merit Systems Protection Board Principles